Noel-Niko/notifications-spike/docs/transcription_delivery_path_analysis.md

 | 7 | State machine stuck after missed call + agent re-ready (`connected=False ended=True` loop) | Conversation captured by EB for 10+ minutes while Notifications shows nothing | No |
 | 8 | `recover_active_conversations()` returns nothing — `GET /api/v2/conversations` empty with `client_credentials` auth | Recovery function never worked.
 Startup recovery was a no-op | No |

-Issues 6, 7, and 8 are architectural: the reactive subscribe/unsubscribe model requires per-conversation state tracking that breaks under real-world call routing patterns [6].
+Issues 6, 7, and 8 are architectural: the reactive subscribe/unsubscribe model requires per-conversation state tracking that breaks under real-world call routing patterns [7].
 EventBridge is unaffected by all of these because it has no per-conversation subscription, no state machine, and delivers all transcription events to a single SQS queue regardless of conversation lifecycle [11].

 ### EventBridge Comparison [11]

 Zero per-agent subscriptions.
 Zero API calls during steady state.
 Single EB rule captures all events org-wide.
-SQS retains messages up to 14 days during consumer downtime.
+SQS retains messages up to 14 days during consumer downtime [12].

 ---

-## Complexity Comparison [5]
+## Complexity Comparison [10][11]

 | Dimension | EventBridge | Notifications API | AudioHook + Deepgram |
 |-----------|:-----------:|:-----------------:|:--------------------:|